Multi-Fidelity Bayesian Optimization with Unreliable Information Sources: EXPERIMENTAL RESULTS

-\paragraph{Sinus-perturbed Rosenbrock 2D:} Next, we examine the Rosenbrock 2D function as the target.
+Next, we examine the Rosenbrock 2D function as the target.
 In this experiment, the auxiliary IS is equal to the objective corrupted with a sinusoidal signal whose magnitude is the target function mean.
-The costs are $\lambda_l = 0.2, \lambda_m=1$.
-Here, rMFBO is able to rely on the corrupted version of the target (Figure~\ref{fig:rosenbrock}), consistently outperforming SFBO in the early rounds regime for MES and GIBBON.
-For these methods, rMFBO and SFBO reach the global minimum at the same time, slightly sooner for rMF-KG and SF-KG.
-MF-MES, MF-GIBBON and MF-KG only attain the optimum 15, 7 and 15 points of budget later, respectively.
+The costs are $\lambda_l = 0.2, \lambda_m=1$. rMFBO consistently improves over MFBO and leads to a simple regret on par with SFBO (Figure~\ref{fig:bigmatrix}, second row).
 It is worth noticing that a similar experiment was performed by~\citet{poloczek2017multi}, however using a sinusoidal signal with a magnitude 200 times inferior to the mean of the objective function.
-Applying a more realistic perturbation still produces an informative IS while illustrating the increased robustness brought by rMF-KG with respect to MF-KG (Figure~\ref{fig:rosenbrock}, right panel).
+Applying a more realistic perturbation still produces an informative IS, while illustrating a slightly increased robustness brought by rMF-KG with respect to MF-KG.